ginstrom/paladin-novel/manuscript/chapter-03.md

 "You're a healer?"
 Sim asked, watching her work.

-"Served a temple in Darach once."
+"Served a temple in Blackwater once."
 Her voice carried the weight of old disappointments.
 "Corruption outweighed compassion.
 Priests of Kemiss conducting slave auctions on the very temple steps, blessing chains with holy water."
 Her mouth twisted with disgust.
 "Commerce became more sacred than mercy."

 Gond's jaw tightened at her words.
 He'd seen those auctions himself—stood in the crowds, watched the bidding, told himself it wasn't his concern.
 The priests' blessing had made it all seem legitimate, ordained.
 Just another part of the world's harsh order, like storms or drought.
 Something to endure, not fight.